 2.5.2.
-Borrowing costs capitalisation
+Loan and borrowing costs capitalisation

 Borrowing costs related to the acquisition or construction of items of property, plant and equipment are capitalized in the cost of the related item if it takes a substantial period of time to complete construction of the item and prepare it for its intended use or sale.